Marcioshub/rat/README.md

 # Remote Administration Tool (RAT)

-Rat written in python, for eductional purposes only.
+Rat written in python, for educational purposes only.

 Functions: